dashBlip/zNWatch/README.md

+---

 # zNWatch 📈

 **zNWatch** is a Java-based console application designed to simulate stock market operations.
-This application provides a range of features for managing and manipulating dummy stock data, including real-time stock value changes, JDBC integration for database operations, file input/output for data persistence, and serialization to preserve application state between sessions.
+This application provides a range of features for managing and manipulating dummy stock data, including real-time stock value changes, JDBC integration for database operations, file input/output for data persistence, serialization to preserve application state between sessions, and a new admin feature for enhanced control.

 ## Features